Co-Borrower Vs. Co-Signer: Do You Need One?

 Co-borrowing makes more sense if the primary applicant is prepared to make a riskier, larger investment in a property.
 Applying together will likely increase the chances of qualifying for a larger mortgage and lower interest rates.
 Co-borrowing is also a better option over co-signing if the primary applicant has questionable financial habits.
 If they default on the loan, the co-borrower will at least have ownership in the property, whereas a co-signer will be investing solely to protect their credit score.

 Of course, there are workarounds to allow for two individuals to own a property, but not apply for a loan together.
-This is a good option if one occupant has filed for bankruptcy or has poor credit.
-The borrower would simply add both names on the property deed and leave the other spouse's name off the loan application.
+This is a good option if one occupant is looking to buy after filing for bankruptcy or has poor credit.
+The borrower would simply add both names on the property deed and leave the other name off the loan application.